 - F: Stays smoky, savoury with a bitter-y dry-ish oakiness and a firm likeness [in my mind], to that beautiful 1996 Arran [WLP91].
 The finish seems short at first, but with water it’s rather long and waxy.
 Later, bitter smoky tar, burnt rosemary, heather, fairly drying but the uniquely waxy mouthfeel grows once diluted.
 Clean yet spirity, light witch hazel conclusion – the ever-formidable 64.5% spirit never far away from the action.

 - C: I reckon the Yamazaki 18yo would have suited the host better, but either way, the whisky was almost inevitably going to be trumped by the occasion surrounding it.
 “I don’t get it”, says Bob’s mate.
 “Just like background music”, says the pianist.

-It turns out I’ve had this before, almost exactly 5 years ago in the same place.
+It turns out I’d had this before, almost exactly 5 years ago in the same place when it was a mere £40 a dram.
 My scoring was less informed then but I put it in the same ball-park.
-Thank you Bob.
+Thank you ‘Bob’.

 Scores 91 points